blueag8/Photography_Website/README.md

 ## Bugs
 There were several issues when attempting to deploy to Heroku .

 Issues migrating from SQL to PostgreSQL
+I found solved by following the istructions from

 [How to migrate data from sqlite to postgresql in django](https://dev.to/coderasha/how-to-migrate-data-from-sqlite-to-postgresql-in-django-182h) By Coderasha